Discover How to Use Predictive Analytics for Your Next Marketing Campaign

 If you want to succeed on the internet today, you need a new approach compared to years past

 If you want to succeed on the internet today, you need a new approach compared to years past.
-The great thing about this shift is that marketers can now rely on data using predictive analytics to improve their future marketing results.
+The great thing about this shift is that marketers can now rely on data using predictive analytics to improve their future digital marketing and SEO results.

 To improve your results, we want to look at some predictive analytics strategies you can use for your business.

 In How to track your digital marketing efforts, we discussed that many companies do not make money straight from the internet.
 Instead, they get leads.

 Take an auto dealership for example.
 The company uses the internet to find interested buyers to use the buy and price tool (and hopefully drive interested buyers to the nearest dealership).

 For this strategy to work, the dealership needs to qualify the leads coming into the business.
 Forrester Research discusses three ways to qualify these leads.

 Predictive Scoring– analyzes the actions of leads to determine how likely they are to act on your services.
 If a customer fills out a form asking to test drive a Honda Civic, they are probably more serious about buying a car than the person who just wants a list of the best family cars.

 Identification Models– this approach explores what leads did in the past to become customers.
 You then use predictive analytics to spend more resources on those who follow the same customer path.
 You might even identify new markets based on the data.

 Personalisation- Once you identify leads, you want to craft a message they appreciate.
 This step segments leads into specific groups to ensure the best message for each segment.